Kip Corrington

-Kip Alan Corrington (born April 12, 1965) is a former American football player.
-After playing college football at Texas A&M University, he spent two seasons in the NFL with the Denver Broncos.
-Corrington was a three-time Academic All-American as well as a two-time all-SWC safety in college.
+Kip Alan Corrington (born April 12, 1965) is an American former professional football player.
+After playing college football at Texas A&M University, he spent two seasons in the National Football League (NFL) with the Denver Broncos.
+He was selected by the Detroit Lions in the ninth round of the 1988 NFL draft with the 223rd overall pick.
+Corrington was a three-time Academic All-American as well as a two-time All-SWC safety in college.
 He is currently a family practitioner in the Greensboro, North Carolina area.